ED F654 : “Digital Citizenship” & Intellectual Property

 An examination of critical elements of digital citizenship [whatever that is, if it exists at all], a survey of contemporary legal issues, and an exploration of copyright, fair use, and intellectual property relevant to educators and instructional designers.

-Most course readings are available freely on the open web.
-Those few that aren’t are available free to students using UAF Library article databases.
+Course readings are available freely on the web or free to students using UAF Library article databases.

 I’d prefer not to give grades at all, but since I must, I will use the following simple (I hope) system.
 Your participation and engagement in this course is worth 1000 points consisting of the following parts: